tterian/Code4Startup.Taskey/tutorial.md

 ## Put em on Rails

-In this section I'll talk about setting up a simple Ruby on Rails back-end assuming you are familiar with the framework.
-Even though I will not fall into details that much, you are free to add comments, questions right after this article.
+In this section I'll talk about setting up a simple Ruby on Rails back-end.
+I'll assume you are familiar with the framework, so will not fall into details that much.
+Though, you are free to add comments, questions right after this article.

 *Any comments, suggestions or questions are much appreciated!*